DNA (magazine)

 DNA is an Australian monthly magazine targeted at gay men.
-The magazine was founded by Andrew Creagh in 2000, who also acts as the managing editor of the publication.
-The magazine features topical news and stories on celebrities, entertainment, lifestyle, fashion, pop culture reviews, articles on fitness, grooming and health tips along with photography features.
+The magazine was founded by Andrew Creagh in 2000, who is also the managing editor of the publication.
+It features topical news and stories on celebrities, entertainment, lifestyle, fashion, pop culture reviews, articles on fitness, grooming, and health tips, along with photography features.

-The publication is currently Australia's top-selling gay men's magazine.
-The magazine is available in print throughout news agencies and selected bookstores in Australia, New Zealand, Canada, the USA, the UK and across Europe.
+The magazine is available in print throughout news agencies and selected bookstores in Australia, New Zealand, Canada, the US, the UK and across Europe.
 The magazine is also available online through online publication stores, including DNAstore, iTunes, Pocketmags, Amazon Kindle, Windows, and Google Play.

 History

 DNA Magazine was founded by Andrew Creagh in 2000, who acts as the managing editor of the magazine.
 Creagh had previously worked as the deputy editor for Studio Magazines in Australia which included over ten publications, including Blue an LGBT magazine focusing on gay culture, Black+White a photographic based magazine that included photographic features, and Studio for Men a monthly publication focusing on men's fashion and editorials.

 Creagh has been actively involved in the curation of the magazine from its inception and continues to play a significant role in both its commercial expansion and editorial development as a domestic publication that has expanded into several global markets.